paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 (f) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.

-(g) Executive Order 13256 of February 12, 2002, is hereby revoked.

-Barack Obama.
+Donald J. Trump.

 #### Extension of Term of President’s Board of Advisors on Historically Black Colleges and Universities
 Term of President’s Board of Advisors on Historically Black Colleges and Universities extended until Sept.
-30, 2017, by Ex.
+30, 2019, by Ex.
 Ord.
+No. 13811, Sept.
+29, 2017, 82 F.R.
+46363, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

+Previous extensions of term of President’s Board of Advisors on Historically Black Colleges and Universities were contained in the following prior Executive Orders:

+Ex.
+Ord.
 No. 13708, Sept.
 30, 2015, 80 F.R.
-60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Previous extensions of term of President’s Board of Advisors on Historically Black Colleges and Universities were contained in the following prior Executive Orders:
+60271, extended term until Sept.
+30, 2017.

 Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
 61817, extended term until Sept.
 30, 2015.